scarpazza/battlecruiser/README.md

 Key:
 * in white are keys that have identical function in the original keyboard
 * in green are keys whose function is changed by the Soarer's converter automatic keyboard identification, without explicit configuration remaps: for example,  the `Reset`, `Enter`, and `Field Exit` keys are remapped to `LeftControl`, `Right Control` and `Enter` by the converter.
-* in red are keys whose function I altered explicitly via a remap block or a macro in my configuration file.
+* in red are keys whose function I altered explicitly via configuration file entries.

 ## Emacs configuration
 To follow.